carbon-design-system/carbon-for-ibm-dotcom/docs/developing.md

 #### Yarn/Gulp tasks are failing after rebasing or getting new `master`

-A possiblity is that new package is added to this monorepo but `packages/newpackage` is not linked in `node_modules`.
-To sreolve that, you can run:
+It is possible that a newly introduced package is added to this monorepo, but `packages/newpackage` is not linked in `node_modules`.
+While a `yarn reset` may resolve this, another possible way is to run:

 ```bash
 yarn install --force